Pavlov and his Scientists

 - Evolution goes against the laws of Chemistry and Entropy

-“Everything I’ve learned about real chemistry shows that reactions go in the opposite way from what’s required for life to come from non living chemicals – breaking up large molecules to small molecules.”
+“Everything I’ve learned in real chemistry shows that reactions go in the opposite way from what’s required for life to come from non-living chemicals.
+Any chemist trying to do that would not have water in the reaction because water tends to drive the reaction in the opposite direction towards the little molecules.”

 Jonathan Sarfarti, Physical Chemist